 Stop the binary when you have finished recording by pressing Ctrl+C.

 Locally in Docker: The log file will be in your NUbots directory under

 On a real robot: You will need to move the file off the robot so that it is not lost and so that it can be used.
-Note that when someone else installs to the robot any recordings will be lost, so immediately copy them to another computer.
+Note that when someone else uses the robot any recordings may be lost, so immediately copy them to another computer.